 5. Jaws (1975)

 Jaws was essentially the first summer blockbuster ever made.
-The endlessly quotable classic, based on the 1974 novel by Peter Benchley, was the second in Steven Spielberg's soon-to-be lengthy filmography.
+The endlessly quotable classic, based on the 1974 novel by Peter Benchley, was the second in Steven Spielberg's lengthy filmography.

 The young director wanted a natural feel to the thriller flick, so he often let the actors make up their own lines.
 In fact, they didn't even have a finished script before they launched out to sea and began filming!